 How Much Does Neck Lift Surgery Cost?

-The average neck lift procedure costs around $5,000-$6,000.
+The average neck lift procedure cost starts around $5,000-$6,000.
 Be aware that this cost is for the procedure only.
-It does not include anesthesia, operating room facilities or other related costs.
-Other expenses to budget for are prescription medications, medical tests and post-surgery garments.
+It does not include anesthesia, operating room facilities, or other related costs.
+Other expenses to budget for are prescription medications, medical tests, and post-surgery garments.

 Most health insurance plans do not cover neck lift surgery because it is considered an elective cosmetic procedure.
 If price is a concern, please let our office know and we’ll be happy to provide you with information on our flexible financing plans.
 We can work with you to make a neck lift procedure affordable.

-How Do I Book A Consultation for Neck Lift?
+How Do I Book A Consultation for a Neck Lift?